Co-lexicographically Ordering Automata and Regular Languages -- Part I: Width-aware Encodings and Indexes for Regular Languages

 Moreover, for every $ i = 1, \dots, p $ define $ T_i (\alpha) = T(\alpha) \cap Q_i $ and $ R_i (\alpha) = R (\alpha) \cap Q_i $. \end{definition}

-Intuitively, $T(\alpha)$ contains all states reached by a path labeled with $\alpha$, while $R(\alpha)$ contains all the states that are either reached by a string suffixed by alpha, or only reached by strings co-lexicographically smaller than alpha.
+Intuitively, $T(\alpha)$ contains all states reached by a path labeled with $\alpha$, while $R(\alpha)$ contains all the states that are either reached by a string suffixed by $ \alpha $, or only reached by strings co-lexicographically smaller than $\alpha$.
 Note that the goal of an index solving subpath queries (Problem \ref{problem:indexing}) is to compute the (cardinality of the) set $T(\alpha)$.
-The aim of the next lemma is to show that $T(\alpha)$ forms always a range (a convex set), once a co-lex order is fixed.
+The aim of the next lemma is to show that, once a co-lex order is fixed, $T(\alpha)$ always forms a range (a convex set).
 Indeed, we now prove a counterpart of Lemma \ref{lem:smallerlarger}, where for any $\alpha \in \Sigma^*$ we showed that $ S_i(\alpha) = Q_i[1, l_i] $, for some $ 0 \le l_i \le |Q_i| $.

-\begin{lemma} Let $ \mathcal{N} = (Q, s, \delta, F) $ be an NFA, $ \le $ be a co-lex order on $ \mathcal{N} $, and $ \{Q_i \}_{i = 1}^p $ be a $ \le $-chain partition of $ Q $.
+\begin{lemma} Let $ \mathcal{N} = (Q, s, \delta, F) $ be an NFA, $ \le $ be a co-lex order on $ \mathcal{N} $, and $ \{Q_i\; | \; 1\leq i \leq p\} $ be a $ \le $-chain partition of $ Q $.
 Let $\alpha \in \Sigma^*$.
 Then: \begin{enumerate} \item $ S(\alpha) \cap T(\alpha) = \emptyset $. \item $ T(\alpha) $ is $ \le $-convex. \item If $ u, v \in Q $ are such that $ u \le v $ and $ v \in R(\alpha) $, then $ u \in R(\alpha) $.
 In particular, for every $ i = 1, \dots, p $ there exists $ 0 \le t_i \le |Q_i| $ such that $ T_i (\alpha) = Q_i[|S_i(\alpha)| + 1, t_i] $ (namely, $ t_i = |R_i (\alpha)| $). \end{enumerate} \end{lemma}